How to Meet Spiritual Needs of Hospice Patients

 “That spiritual component is very specific to the patient and what they need spiritually,” Shelby explained.
 “Some people refuse spiritual care all together, and that’s absolutely fine, that is their right.
 Some people have a higher need for that, so it just depends on what the patient needs.”

 This intimate, personalized spiritual care is provided by chaplains and volunteer chaplains who work with Ethos Hospice patients.
 If your loved one worshiped at Sunday mass every week, our chaplains can lead prayer and Bible study with them.
 If your spouse’s or parent’s spiritual needs are more focused on working through their final thoughts and feelings about their life, our chaplains can meet with them for one-on-one spiritual counseling and guidance.
+From hospice chaplain devotions to the spiritual meaning of life, our spiritual care services will meet the needs of your loved one.

 “As a chaplain, I have devotions that I will do and prayers that I will read depending on the person,” Pastor Tessa Hanson explained.
 “A lot of times we’ll just talk about their lives, get to know each other.
 We start as strangers, but I like to think that we end as friends.”